-It is the policy of the Charlotte-Mecklenburg Police Department (CMPD) to conduct all searches and seizures in a lawful manner.
-Lawful searches and seizures protect the constitutional rights of our citizens and prevent the suppression of seized evidence.
+This policy establishes standards for the Charlotte-Mecklenburg Police Department (CMPD) for conducting searches with a search warrant.

+CMPD employees shall lawfully conduct searches and seizures.
+Lawful searches and seizures protect constitutional rights and prevent the suppression of seized evidence.

-See Directive 500-004 Search Definitions.
+The definitions for Directive 500-004 A-D are defined in Directive 500-004 Search Definitions.